Have you ever wondered How to Roast Garlic Without Foil? Here is my trick for creating sweet creamy roasted garlic using two muffin pans.

 Transfer the frozen garlic olive oil cubes to a freezer bag.
 The frozen garlic should last in the freezer for up to three months.

 Frozen roasted garlic is a great staple to have in your freezer.
-Another great freezer staple that helps me save time and money is frozen herbs.
+Another great freezer staple that helps me save time and money are frozen herbs.
+Learn the Best Ways to Freeze Your Favorite Herbs.

 📖 Recipe